adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-2.md

 - `When` test against the APIs
 - `Verify` the output and sometimes the cache hit
 - DO NOT mock ANY implementations other than configurations. if needed, DO NO WRITE
-- Give you `confidence` on part of logics, database query, cache
+- Give you `confidence` on part of business logic, database query, cache
 - Tools: Jest, Supertest

 (2)